 School Garden Programs

 Slow Food Solano awards grants to schools within Solano County to assist them in starting and maintaining a school garden.
 For more information visit our Grant Application page.
-Grant Recipients for 2013 have been announced!
-Congratulations to all the schools selected to receive grants for 2013.
+Grant Recipients for 2014 have been announced!
+Congratulations to all the schools selected to receive grants for 2014.
 See the complete list on our grants page.
-And thank you to the community, and especially NorthBay HealthCare, for your support that allowed us to contribute to many more school garden projects this year!
+Thank you to the community, and especially NorthBay HealthCare, for your support that allowed us to contribute to school garden projects this year!

 Many other local resources are available to help Solano County schools.
 Do you have expertise or materials to offer?
 Contact us and we'll be happy to include you on this list.